niveksoft/lease-gen/basement-lease-template.md

 geometry: margin=2.54cm
 ---

-# RESIDENTIAL TENANCY AGREEMENT - MAIN FLOOR
+# RESIDENTIAL TENANCY AGREEMENT - BASEMENT SUITE

 This lease is governed by Alberta's Residential Tenancies Act.
 If this agreement conflicts with that Act, the Act takes priority.